Christiane Schmidtmer: Career

 She appeared in German TV and movie productions, such as Rolf Hädrich's Stop Train 349.
 During the filming in Berlin and England, she befriended co-star José Ferrer.
 The friendship lasted until Ferrer's death in 1992.
-He later recommended her to Stanley Kramer for his production of Ship of Fools, her first US film in which she played Ferrer's beautiful mistress.
-She played the evil prison wardress in The Big Doll House (1971) and Lufthansa stewardess Lise Bruner in Boeing Boeing.
+He later recommended her to Stanley Kramer for his production of Ship of Fools, her first US film in which she played Ferrer's beautiful German mistress and Nazi party member.
+Also in 1965 she played Lufthansa stewardess Lise Bruner in Boeing Boeing (1965).

 Schmidtmer was one of just a few German actresses successful in 1960s Hollywood, and was praised by critics as the most exciting German import since Marlene Dietrich.
-Schmidtmer, with her attractive and typically German appearance, was often reduced to playing the "attractive German".
+Schmidtmer, with her attractive and typically German appearance, was often reduced to playing the sexualized "attractive German".
 Her nickname which stuck throughout her career was "Liebesbombe"/"Love Bomb".
+A 1965 article in the New York Times described her as a "chesty wonder".

-Throughout the 1970s and towards the end of her career, Schmidtmer appeared in numerous US talk shows, television series, and B-movie productions such as The Giant Spider Invasion (1975).
-In 1981, she appeared in Hot Bubblegum - Lemon Popsicle 3 - one of the sequels in the Israeli Eskimo Limon series.
+Throughout the 1970s and towards the end of her career, Schmidtmer appeared in numerous US talk shows, television series and B-movie productions such as The Giant Spider Invasion (1975).
+She played a sadistic white prison wardress who is raped in an act of revenge in the 70s "shock movie" The Big Doll House (1971).
+In 1981, she appeared in Hot Bubblegum – one of the sequels in the Israeli Eskimo Limon series.
 Most sources list this as her last film; in it she portrayed a nymphomaniac piano teacher.

 Schmidtmer continued to do commercials and voiceover work in a number of productions.